averkoc/lxprivate/docs/drafts/shella.md

 ### Purpose / Why It Matters

 The **shell** is a text-based user interface program that lets you interact with the operating system.
-It is configured to start automaticallyfor you when you log on to server.
+It is configured to start automatically when you log on to server.

 The shell is essentially the "universal language" of Linux/Unix systems, making it one of the most portable skills in computing.
 Once you have basic skills with it, you can apply it across: